Castcloud/Castcloud/README.md

 #### Server logic
 `since` filter.
 The call should filter to only return events received/stored after this time.

-Episodeid filter.
-The call should only return events for the specified episode.
+`episode id` filter.
+The call should only return `events` for the specified `episode`.

-Exclude filter.
-The call should only return events where the episodes last event is not one of the listed types.
+`exclude` filter.
+The call should only return `events` where the `episodes` last `event` is not one of the listed `types`.
 If no exclude parameter is provided should the server use a default filter of “70” (deleted).
 To completely disable the exclude filter submit the parameter but leave it empty (“”).

 ### Library/Labels
 With labels you group and sort your subscriptions in clients.